hblake3/hblake3/README.md

 <h1 align="center">Hi 👋, I'm Hunter!</h1>
 <h3 align="center">A passionate Software Engineering graduate student from Connecticut.</h3>

 - 🔭 I’m currently working on [a personal blog web application](https://github.com/hblake3/Blog).
-This project is being created to showcase my ability to create a CRUD application using PostgreSQL as a backend.
-View the live page [here](https://hblake3.github.io/Blog/)!
+This project is being created to showcase my ability to create a CRUD application using PostgreSQL as a backend with API connections to Supabase.
+It is still a work in progress, but you can view the live page [here](https://hblake3.github.io/Blog/)!

-- 🌱 I’m currently learning **full-stack web development, with a slight bias towards backend**
+- 🌱 I’m currently learning **full-stack web development**.

 - 👨‍💻 All of my projects are available at [https://github.com/hblake3/](https://github.com/hblake3/)